General Reading Period

 Sycamore Review is looking for original poetry, fiction, non-fiction and art (scroll down for our genre editors’ Aesthetic Statements).
 We accept unsolicited submissions of fiction, poetry, and non-fiction.
 Please query for art and book reviews.

 Submissions are limited to one work at a time for fiction and non-fiction, and no more than five poems, which should be included in a single document.
-Please submit a .doc or .rtf file only and include a cover letter in the comments section.
+Please submit a .docx, .doc, or .rtf file and include a cover letter in the comments section.
 We’d like to know a little bit about you and your work.

 Sycamore Review does not publish creative work by any student currently attending Purdue University.
 Former students should wait one calendar year before submitting.